Witiko/doctoral-thesis/defense.md

 ElasticSearch, which makes it difficult to make a switch.

-In my work, I have shown that dense embeddings can be encoded as sparse vector coordinates with almost no loss of accuracy. [@rygl2017semantic;
+In my work, I have shown that dense embeddings can be encoded as sparse vector coordinates with almost no loss of accuracy.
+I have also shown that our encoding can be tuned to trade off accuracy for speed and perform fast approximate dense retrieval. [@rygl2017semantic; @ruzicka2017flexible]

-@ruzicka2017flexible] I have also proven shown that semantic matching techniques such as the soft cosine measure can be regularized, so that they can be implemented into sparse retrieval systems [@novotny2018implementation] and also achieve higher accuracy on text classification [@novotny2020text].
-My results shown that digital mathematical libraries can use semantic matching techniques and dense retrieval, but still keep their tried-and-tested sparse retrieval systems.
+Furthermore, I have proven that semantic matching techniques such as the soft cosine measure can be regularized, so that they are as fast as the hard vector space model, can be implemented into sparse retrieval systems [@novotny2018implementation] and also achieve higher accuracy on text classification [@novotny2020text].

-% TODO
-↷
+My results shown that digital mathematical libraries can use semantic matching techniques and dense retrieval, but still keep their tried-and-tested sparse retrieval systems. ↷

 % Section 5.1: Fast and Reproducible Deployment of Math Information Retrieval
 %              Systems Using Docker and Continuous Integration

-% TODO (1 minute)
+Surveys show that the research community surrounding math information retrieval is still small and most results originate from a few research groups.
+[@guidi2016survey] To improve the situation, it is crucial for further research in the area that the research groups can share code that is reproducible and easy to deploy.
+This will allow new research groups to take existing math-aware search engines and use them in their own work.

+In my work, I have used the example of the MIaS search engine to show how container virtualization with Docker and continuous integration can be used to create math-aware search engines that are not only more reproducible, but also easier to develop, maintain, and deploy. [@luptak2021webmias]

 * * *